5 min

 • Also known as childhood glaucoma, is when the condition is present from birth due to an abnormality within the eye.

-• Can Glaucoma be cured or reversed
+Can Glaucoma be cured or reversed

 There is currently no cure for Glaucoma, but the condition can often be managed, and the progression of the disease can be slowed down or stopped with early detection and treatment.
-Glaucoma treatment aims to reduce intraocular pressure (IOP), which is the main risk factor for the disease.
+Glaucoma treatment aims to reduce intraocular pressure (IOP), the main risk factor for the disease.

-While treatment (see below) can often help manage Glaucoma and prevent further vision loss, it cannot reverse the damage that has already occurred to the optic nerve.
+While treatment can often help manage Glaucoma and prevent further vision loss, it cannot reverse the damage that has already occurred to the optic nerve.
 This is why early detection and treatment are crucial for preventing vision loss from Glaucoma.

 It’s also important to note that the effectiveness of treatment varies from person to person, and regular follow-up appointments with an eye doctor are necessary to monitor the progression of the disease and make adjustments to treatment if necessary.